gdmarmerola/gdmarmerola.github.io/_posts/2018-09-11-probability-calibration.md

 |4|50000.0|2|2|1|37|0|0|0|0|...|28314.0|28959.0|29547.0|2000.0|2019.0|1200.0|1100.0|1069.0|1000.0|0|
 |5|50000.0|1|2|1|57|-1|0|-1|0|...|20940.0|19146.0|19131.0|2000.0|36681.0|10000.0|9000.0|689.0|679.0|0|

 Cool.
 The data is tidy with only numeric columns.
-The proportion of the minority class is 22%.
+Let us move to modeling.

 ## Modeling